joaonsantos/react-boilerplate/README.md

 ### Support for React 17

-This setup does not support react 17 until https://github.com/webpack/webpack-dev-server/pull/2828 is merged.
+Support for react 17 is here!

 ### Available Scripts